Richard Stone

-Sir John Richard Nicholas Stone CBE FBA (30 August 1913 – 6 December 1991) was an eminent British economist, educated at Westminster School and Gonville and Caius College and King's College at the University of Cambridge.
+Sir John Richard Nicholas Stone CBE FBA (30 August 1913 – 6 December 1991) was an eminent British economist.
+He was educated at Gonville and Caius College and King's College at the University of Cambridge.
 In 1984, he was awarded the Nobel Memorial Prize in Economic Sciences for developing an accounting model that could be used to track economic activities on a national and, later, an international scale.

-Early life
+Early life and education

-Richard Stone was born in London, UK on 30 August 1913.
+Richard Stone was born in London on 30 August 1913.
 He received an English upper middle class education when he was a child as he attended Cliveden Place and Westminster School.
 However, he had not been taught mathematics and science until secondary school.
 When he was 17 years old, he followed his father to India as his father was appointed as a judge in Madras.
 From India, he visited many Asian countries: Malaya, Singapore, and Indonesia.
-After travelling for one year, he went back to London and studied at Gonville and Caius College, Cambridge in 1931, where he studied law for two years.
+After travelling for one year, he went back to London and then matriculated at Gonville and Caius College, Cambridge, in 1931, where he studied law for two years.

 The young Stone then changed to studying economics.
 He was interested in economics as he thought that "if there were more economists, the world would be a better place".
 During the Great Slump of the 1930s, unemployment was very high and this motivated him to know what caused it and how to overcome it.
-He faced a challenge from his parents as they were disappointed to his choice.
+He faced a challenge from his parents as they were disappointed with his choice.
 However, Stone was very enthusiastic to be an economist and then enjoyed his time studying economics.
 At his new major, he got supervision from Richard Kahn and Gerald Shove.
 However, Stone's quantitative mind had been greatly influenced by Colin Clark, Stone's teacher in statistics at Cambridge.
 Clark then introduced Stone to his project in measuring the national income.
 This project then brought the greatest name for Stone as he received Nobel Prize because of this topic.
 After their meeting at Cambridge, Stone and Clark then became best friends.